rustic-rs/docs/src/commands/forget/intro.md

 snapshots.
 The latter can be automated with the `--prune` option of `forget`, which runs `prune` automatically if any snapshots were actually removed.

-Pruning snapshots can be a time-consuming process, depending on the number of snapshots and data to process.
-During a prune operation, the repository is locked and backups cannot be completed.
-Please plan your pruning so that there's time to complete it and it doesn't interfere with regular backup runs.

 It is advisable to run `rustic check` after pruning, to make sure you are alerted, should the internal data structures of the repository be damaged.
+But
+note: If you run a `backup` parallel to this `check` command, the output may produce some warnings as `check` cannote distinguish whether it's a running `backup` and OK or an aborted backup with left-overs.